 Get Business Loan for Startups at Lowest Interest Rates Apply Now

-Furthermore, in India there are banks which manage overdraft limit that can exceed 2-3 times over the individual’s salary or earnings.
-Apart from such benefits, there are several other advantages which make personal overdraft a better option than personal loan.
+Furthermore, in India, there are banks that manage overdraft limits that can exceed 2-3 times over the individual’s salary or earnings.
+Apart from such benefits, there are several other advantages that make a personal overdraft a better option than a personal loan.

 1. Quick Fund Release

 To access a personal loan, there is a need to fulfill a lot of paperwork.
 Moreover, you are also bound to present a satisfactory CIBIL score to be eligible to acquire the loan.
 However, for accessing an Overdraft, you are not required to wait for so long as everything is managed in a quick method.

 As soon as you have completed the initial setup concerned for an Overdraft, money can be withdrawn within a few hours.
 On the other hand, if you have opted for a Personal Loan, there would be a similar process every single time when money is transferred, and that too under 3-5 business days.